septentrio-gnss/septentrio_gnss_driver/README.md

    **Newly Implemented**
   - `receiver_type`: This parameter is to select the type of Septentrio receiver
-    - `GNSS`: If the `receiver_type` is GNSS then ROS can only output data related to GNSS receivers.
+    - `GNSS`: If the `receiver_type: GNSS` then ROS can only output data related to GNSS receivers.
-    - `INS`: If the `receiver_type` is INS then ROS can only output data related to INS receivers.
+    - `INS`: If the `receiver_type: INS` then ROS can only output data related to INS receivers.

    **Till here**
   - `frame_id`: name of the ROS tf frame for the Rx, placed in the header of all published messages